 The Florida Keys are a 125-mile-long chain of islands.
-Visitors will find white sand beaches, clear blue water, beachfront accommodations, and temperatures in the 70s-80s.
+Visitors will find white sand beaches, clear blue water, beachfront accommodations, national parks, and temperatures in the 70s-80s.

-The Florida Keys offer a fun and romantic winter escape from the snowy cold parts of the U.S., which is why this tropical escape ranks best for January.
+The Keys offer a fun and romantic winter escape from the snowy cold parts of the U.S., which is why this tropical escape ranks best for January.
 Key West is a great place to enjoy in January.

 The Hawaiian Islands in February make for an epic winter getaway.
-February is off-season, so visitors can score cheaper accommodations with fewer crowds.
+February is the off-season, so visitors can find cheaper accommodations with fewer crowds.